acrosa/kafka-rb/README.md

 ### Sending a simple message

     require 'kafka'
     producer = Kafka::Producer.new
     message = Kafka::Message.new("some random message content")
     producer.send(message)

-### sending a sequence of messages
+### Sending a sequence of messages

     require 'kafka'
     producer = Kafka::Producer.new
     message1 = Kafka::Message.new("some random message content")
     message2 = Kafka::Message.new("some more content")
     producer.send([message1, message2])

-### batching a bunch of messages using the block syntax
+### Batching a bunch of messages using the block syntax

     require 'kafka'
     producer = Kafka::Producer.new
     producer.batch do |messages|

-  puts "Batching a send of multiple messages.."

-  messages << Kafka::Message.new("first message to send")
+        puts "Batching a send of multiple messages.." messages << Kafka::Message.new("first message to send")
         messages << Kafka::Message.new("second message to send")
     end

 * they will be sent all at once, after the block execution

+### Consuming messages

+  require 'kafka'
+  consumer = Kafka::Consumer.new
+  messages = consumer.consume

+Contact for questions
+alejandrocrosa at(@) gmail.com